Enhancing Neural Autoregressive Distribution Estimators for Image Reconstruction: Introduction

 \subsection{Our Contribution and Paper Overview}

-The main goal of this paper is to investigate the quality of full image reconstruction having observed only a subset of the total pixels.
-Our tool for reconstruction is a generalized convolutional NADE model, \textit{ConvNADE-Beta-Color}, adapted for the first time for real-valued and color images in Section \ref{sec:CONVBETAColor}.
-We tailor the training procedure for ConvNADE-Beta-Color specifically for the image reconstruction task in Section \ref{sec:new_way}.
-We show in Section \ref{sec:numericalresults} on several popular benchmark datasets including Binarized MNIST, CIFAR-10, FER2013, and LHQ that a observing a low-discrepancy pixel patch yields a more geometric perspective of the entire image when compared to a random patch, yielding a better model fit and more reliable image reconstructions.
+The main goal of this paper is to investigate the quality of full image reconstruction given only a subset of observed pixels\NK{---a setting that arises in several tasks, including image compression when only a small number of pixels are selected for storage \cite{superpixel_2023}}.
+Our tool for reconstruction is a generalized convolutional NADE model, \textit{ConvNADE-Beta-Color}, which we adapt for the first time to handle real-valued and color images (Section~\ref{sec:CONVBETAColor}).
+We also tailor the training procedure specifically for the image reconstruction task (Section~\ref{sec:new_way}). \NK{In particular, although we build upon the ConvNADE architecture, we depart from the traditional autoregressive formulation by conditioning on a structured subset of observed pixels.
+Our method is best described as a \textit{masked conditional density estimation} model built on NADE principles as described above.
+In Section~\ref{sec:numericalresults}, we evaluate this approach on several benchmark datasets, including Binarized MNIST, CIFAR-10, FER2013, and LHQ.
+We investigate whether our NADE-inspired model, when conditioned on a low-discrepancy pixel patch (see Section \ref{sec:new_way}), can achieve realistic reconstructions while remaining more efficient to train than modern high-capacity alternatives.}